Home / Coffee knowledge / Best Espresso Grinders for Home – The XL Review

 The best espresso grinders for home

-9 espresso grinders qualified for the final round of our espresso grinder test series.
-We re-evaluated these and also compared them sensorily in a blind tasting.
-For this, we prepared a dark espresso (Apas) and a lighter espresso (Doña Margarita) as espresso.
+9 espresso grinders qualified for the final of our espresso grinder test series.
+We took another look at these and compared them sensorially in a blind tasting.
+For this, we dialed in a dark espresso (Apas) and a lighter espresso (Doña Margarita).

 We had already presented the most important data on the espresso grinders in the individual videos.
-Nothing changed in the direct comparison, it was only confirmed once again.
+Nothing has changed in the direct comparison, but it has only been confirmed again.

-In our opinion, the best espresso grinder on the market is not one that we determine for you.
-The best espresso grinder is the one that suits your preferences based on the information gathered.
+In our view, the best espresso grinder on the market is not one that we dictate to you.
+The best espresso grinder is the one that fits your preferences based on the information gathered.
 Michel and Benjamin therefore have different preferences when it comes to the right espresso grinder for home.

-A sensory blind tasting should provide further arguments for a decision.
+A sensory blind tasting was intended to provide further arguments for a decision.

 The espresso grinder blind tasting

-To further challenge the top 9 espresso grinders from the test series, a blind tasting was conducted.
+To challenge the top 9 espresso grinders from the test series again, a blind tasting was carried out.
 We invited four of our most experienced coffee sensory experts for this.

 The sensory panel

-Michel Aeschbacher is a Q-Grader, coffee trainer, and Vice-Barista Champion in Switzerland.
-Felix Hohlmann is a multiple Swiss and German Vice-Barista Champion, Brewers Cup Vice-Champion, and Aeropress Champion.
-Philipp Schallberger is a two-time Swiss Barista Champion and semi-finalist at the World Barista Championship.
+Michel Aeschbacher is a Q-Grader, coffee trainer, and vice barista champion in Switzerland.
+Felix Hohlmann is a multiple Swiss and German vice barista champion, Brewers Cup runner-up, and Aeropress champion.
+Philipp Schallberger is a two-time Swiss barista champion and semi-finalist at the World Barista Championship.
 He was a WBC judge and Q-Grader for many years.
-Benjamin Hohlmann is an Arabica and Robusta Q-Grader, was German Cup Tasting Champion and Swiss Brewers Cup Champion.
+Benjamin Hohlmann is an Arabica and Robusta Q-Grader, was the German Cup Tasting champion, and Swiss Brewers Cup champion.

-Together with David Wistorf (himself a Brewers Cup runner-up and third in Switzerland), each set one to two espresso grinders to the best possible espresso recipe for each grinder.
-We opted for individual recipes because not all grinders peak with the same recipe.
+Together with David Wistorf (a Brewers Cup runner-up and third place in Switzerland himself), everyone dialed in one to two espresso grinders to the best possible espresso recipe for each grinder.
+We chose individual recipes because not all grinders reach their peak with the same recipe.

 The result for each grinder must therefore be seen in conjunction with the barista's recipe.
-It also became clear that the time factor of 20 minutes for adjusting a grinder benefited some espresso grinders.
+It also became apparent here that the 20-minute time factor for dialing in a grinder benefited some espresso grinders.

-Apas was chosen as a medium roast espresso from Brazil.
-The coffee was processed as natural.
-We use Apas as a standard espresso in our courses.
-It is nutty and chocolatey and is very forgiving when adjusting.
+Apas was chosen as a medium-roast espresso from Brazil.
+The coffee was processed as a natural.
+We use Apas as our standard espresso in our courses.
+It is nutty and chocolatey and quite forgiving when dialing in.

 Doña Margarita is a complex espresso from our own farm in Nicaragua.
-The coffee is grown at Finca Santa Rita, fermented in cherries in a cold room, and then dried naturally.
-The coffee tastes of ripe cherries, has a heavy chocolate note, and is reminiscent of tropical fruits.
-This lighter roast must be well-adjusted to be balanced and to bring out its complexity.
+The coffee is grown at Finca Santa Rita, fermented in cherries in a cold room, and then dried as a natural.
+The coffee tastes like ripe cherries, has a heavy chocolate note, and is reminiscent of tropical fruits.
+This lighter roast must be dialed in well so that it is balanced and its complexity comes into its own.

 The final result of the tasting

-Final tasting results.
-Recipes and further tasting results to follow.
+Final result of the tasting.
+Recipes and further tasting results will follow.

 Particle distribution Ceado Fausto GBW Forte

-In this set, we were particularly impressed by the Niche Zero and the Eureka Mignon XL.
-Overall, the Niche Zero was slightly ahead depending on the perspective.
-However, since a single dosing grinder doesn't meet all needs and the Eureka Mignon XL also performed very well, we decided to take both grinders to the next round.
+In this set, the Niche Zero and the Eureka Mignon XL were particularly convincing.
+Overall, the Niche Zero was slightly ahead, depending on the perspective.
+However, since a single dosing grinder does not meet all needs and the Eureka Mignon XL also performed very well, we decided to take both grinders to the next round.

 Results Eureka Niche ECM Mazzer

-Not only in terms of particle distribution, but also the ECM performed well.
-Thanks to its very low fine particle content across all extractions, it is well suited for espresso, café crème, and filter coffee.
-For filter coffee, it delivered the best results in our test, along with the Niche Zero.
+The ECM also performed well, not just in terms of particle distribution.
+Thanks to its very low fines content across all extractions, it is also well-suited for espresso, café crème, and filter coffee.
+In our test, it delivered the best results for filter coffee together with the Niche Zero.

-In this round, four espresso grinders performed well in individual areas.
-Three grinders convinced us enough to take them to the next round.
+In this round, four espresso grinders did a good job in individual areas.
+3 grinders convinced us enough that we are taking them into the next round.

-• This includes the Mahlkönig x54, which, although slow and generally only average in many aspects, brewed the second-best espresso.
-In terms of speed, it's the slowest in the set and doesn't score points for grind accuracy and consistency.
+• Firstly, there is the Mahlkönig x54, which, while slow and otherwise only shining with average values, brewed the second-best espresso.
+In terms of speed, it is the slowest in the set and also fails to score on grind precision and consistency.

-• The Eureka Specialità served only the third-best espresso in the set, but the difference to the better grinders is very small here.
+• The Eureka Specialità only served the third-best espresso in the set, but the difference to the better grinders here is very small.
 Even with 28 points, the espresso is still good.
-The grinder convinces in terms of consistency and noise level.
-We also liked the filter coffee.
-The speed is in the medium range.
-The grind setting is difficult due to the small adjustment wheel.
+The grinder is convincing in terms of consistency and volume.
+The filter coffee also tasted good to us.
+The speed is in the middle range.
+The grind adjustment is difficult due to the small adjustment wheel.

-• The G-Iota not only brewed the best espresso (with a very narrow lead), but also convinces in terms of consistency, retention, and grind setting precision.
-Furthermore, it is the cheapest and yet very good single-dose espresso grinder we know.
-For this reason alone, we want to see it in the next round, in the blind tasting against all the best grinders from each group.
+• The G-Iota not only brewed the best espresso (by a very narrow margin) but also convinced us in terms of consistency, retention, and grind adjustment precision.
+Furthermore, it is the cheapest yet very good single-portion espresso grinder we know.
+For this reason alone, we want to see it in the next round, in the blind tasting against all the group-best espresso grinders.

 The fourth grinder in the round also does a good job.
-The espresso tastes good, and the Lelit PL72 particularly surprised us with its positive single-dosing performance.
-However, the grinder is not very consistent, has high retention in normal use, and is also inaccurate when it comes to the repeatability of brewing recipes.
-Because these attributes are quite essential, the Lelit PL72 does not make it to the next round.
+The espresso tastes good and the Lelit PL72 positively surprised us, especially with its single-dosing performance.
+However, the grinder is not very consistent, shows high retention during normal use, and is also inaccurate when it comes to the repeatability of brewing recipes.
+Because these attributes are essential, the Lelit PL72 does not make it into the next round.

-The Sage Smart Grinder Pro performed best in the comparison of the four espresso grinders between 150 and 250 Euros.
-The grinder once again proved to be a good entry-level grinder, achieving good results in many areas and even very good results for its price group.
+The Sage Smart Grinder Pro performed best in the comparison of the four espresso grinders between 150 and 250 euros.
+The grinder proved itself once again as a good entry-level grinder that achieves good results in many areas and sometimes performs even very well for its price range.

-Current interim results across all tests - the group winners
+Current status of all tests - the group winners

 Already tested:

-We had previously looked at some grinders.
-In this context, however, we will re-examine them (see list above).
+We had looked at some grinders in the past.
+In this context, however, we will put them under the microscope again (see list above).

-We will also look at these commercial espresso grinders at a later date.
-For now, we have decided to focus on grinders in the price range up to 1000 Euros and include the results of two grinders as a reference from the higher price range.
+We will also look at these gastro espresso grinders at a later time.
+For the moment, we have decided to focus on grinders in the price range up to 1000 euros and are including the results of two grinders from the higher price class as a reference.

 • Lagom P64